MarcinOrlowski/Fonty/README.md

     Fonty
         .context(this)
-	    .regularTypeface("Xenotron.ttf")
+	    .normalTypeface("Xenotron.ttf")
 	    .italicTypeface("Carramba.ttf")
         .boldTypeface("XPED.ttf")
         .done();

- The above sets up `Xenotron.ttf` to be used whenever regular font should be rendered and `XPED.ttf` to be used if your UI elements sets `android:textStyle="bold"` attribute and `Carramba.ttf` for `android:textStyle="italic"`.
+ The above sets up `Xenotron.ttf` to be used whenever NORMAL font should be rendered and `XPED.ttf` to be used if your UI elements sets `android:textStyle="bold"` attribute and `Carramba.ttf` for `android:textStyle="italic"`.